West–Eastern Divan Orchestra: Performances

-Aims
+In September–November 2012, the West–Eastern Divan Orchestra participated in the 9th Gwangju Biennale (ROUNDTABLE), held in Gwangju, South Korea.

+In May 2022, the orchestra opened the prestigious Prague Spring Festival with two concerts of Bedřich Smetana's tone poem Má vlast (My Country).
+The originally scheduled conductor, Mo Daniel Barenboim, was replaced by conductor Thomas Guggeis due to illness.

+Purpose

-The aim of the West–Eastern Divan Orchestra is to promote understanding between Israelis and Palestinians and pave the way for a peaceful and fair solution of the Arab–Israeli conflict.
+The West–Eastern Divan Orchestra was founded to effectively promote understanding between Israelis and Palestinians and pave the way for a peaceful and fair resolution of the Arab–Israeli conflict and the Israeli–Palestinian conflict.
 Barenboim himself has spoken of the ensemble as follows:

 "The Divan is not a love story, and it is not a peace story.
 It has very flatteringly been described as a project for peace.
 It isn't.
 It's not going to bring peace, whether you play well or not so well.
 The Divan was conceived as a project against ignorance.
 A project against the fact that it is absolutely essential for people to get to know the other, to understand what the other thinks and feels, without necessarily agreeing with it.
 I'm not trying to convert the Arab members of the Divan to the Israeli point of view, and [I'm] not trying to convince the Israelis to the Arab point of view.

-But I want to – and unfortunately I am alone in this now that Edward died a few years ago – ...create a platform where the two sides can disagree and not resort to knives."
+But I want to—and unfortunately I am alone in this now that Edward died a few years ago—create a platform where the two sides can disagree and not resort to knives."

-One of the young israeli musicians of the orchestra reinforced this point:
+One of the organization's young Israeli musicians reinforced this point:

 "Barenboim is always saying his project is not political.
 But one of the really great things is that this is a political statement by both sides.
 It is more important not for people like myself, but for people to see that it is possible to sit down with Arab people and play.
 The orchestra is a human laboratory that can express to the whole world how to cope with the other."